crate/crate-tutorials/docs/install.rst

     container, all data will be lost.

-    When you are ready to start using CrateDB for data you care about, please consult the :ref:`full guide to CrateDB and Docker <howtos:cratedb-docker>` in order to configure the Docker setup appropriately by using persistent disk volumes.
+    When you are ready to start using CrateDB for data you care about, please consult the :ref:`full guide to CrateDB and Docker <crate-howtos:cratedb-docker>` in order to configure the Docker setup appropriately by using persistent disk volumes.